Giambattista Varesco: Life and career

 Giambattista Battista Varesco was born in Trento, Italy on 26 November 1735.
 He attended the Jesuit college in his home town where he was educated in the liberal arts as well as music.
 In 1766 he became a chaplain in the Roman Catholic Archdiocese of Salzburg in the service of Archbishop Sigismund von Schrattenbach.
 In addition to his duties as a chaplain, he was a musician in the archbishop’s orchestra.

-Varesco's presence in the Vienna court and his background as an Italian with a thorough liberal arts education made him an attractive candidate to Wolfgang Amadeus Mozart when he was searching for a new opera librettist to work on the opera Idomeneo.
+Varesco's presence in the Salzburg court and his background as an Italian with a thorough liberal arts education made him an attractive candidate to Wolfgang Amadeus Mozart when he was searching for a new opera librettist to work on the opera Idomeneo.
 Mozart approach Varesco with the offer after receiving a commission to create an opera for the Munich court in 1780 from Karl Theodor, Elector of Bavaria.
 He accepted and the Bavarian Court paid Varesco 90 gulden.